 RTI has a scary name but is a straightforward recording method which anyone can do.
 A camera is mounted on a tripod and a series of photographs are taken with the light shining from a different direction in each photograph.

 Using open source (and free!) software developed by Cultural Heritage Imaging the photographs are combined into a single image.
-With a special viewer, you can examine the images by moving a virtual light source across the surface just like shining a real torch over a carving on the cave wall.
+With a special viewer, which we have adapted for this project, you can examine the images by moving a virtual light source across the surface just like shining a real torch over a carving on the cave wall.
 This reveals subtle details that are difficult to see with the naked eye.

 Watch Dr David Strange-Walker explain RTI.